atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 .
 71
 %
-If that is the fashion, " answered he, it is a very unbecoming one, I am Sure. — Why, polys hair is too far above her forehead by a quarter of a yard; and fans cap looks like ‘‘ our old steeple yonder, only the wea there cock is inverted, and put under it, instead of being atop."
+If that is the fashion, " answered he, it is a very unbecoming one, I am Sure. --Why, polys hair is too far above her forehead by a quarter of a yard; and fans cap looks like ‘‘ our old steeple yonder, only the wea there cock is inverted, and put under it, instead of being atop."
 By these jocular remarks she thought ^ to laugh them out of a mode of dress which he, with all V men of sense and judgement, could not but look upon as highly preposterous.
 The young Ladies, however, who were chagrined at his finding fault with what they believed
 ,,,.
 'to be both becoming and genteel, appeared mighty grave.
 V
 I
-miss Fanny Said, — I think.
+miss Fanny Said, --I think.
 Sir, my Sister Molly never looked So well f ia ipispii I